heurist-network/miner-release/README.md

 - If you have installed Python 3.x, you possibly don't need to install Miniconda and latest Python again if you can handle the dependency installation in Step 5 and 7, but it's recommended that you still go through Step 2 and 3 to manage Python dependencies with Conda environment.
 - If you have installed CUDA before, you need to install the matching PyTorch version in Step 5 to work with your CUDA version.
+- **Important: It's recommended to use CUDA 12.1 and 12.2.
+Higher versions may be incompatible with PyTorch.**

 **This is a preview version of testnet mining program.
 You may meet some unexpected problems when setting it up.
 Heurist team can help answer your questions in [Discord #miner-chat channel]( https://discord.gg/bmdfAgufFa)**